Chief Executive Officer

 Paul Head is the CEO of the Commercial Communications Council, the industry body representing advertising and media agencies.
 He also sits on the Board of the Advertising Standards Authority.
 Prior to his current role he led the marketing functions at some of NZ’s leading organisations.

-Jessica is a chartered accountant and admitted as a barrister and solicitor of the high court.
-She is currently on a career break enjoying time with her children and is joining Ernst and Young as Partner in early 2018.
+Jessica is a Partner at EY, specialising in transactions and tax.
+She is formally qualified as a chartered accountant and admitted as a barrister and solicitor of the high court.
 Jessica is passionate about raising the awareness of melanoma in the agricultural sector.
 Her father, a farmer, died of melanoma in 2010.

 Mr Richard Martin